 - Carefully considering any addition to my wardrobe or fabric stash, limiting purchases to things I truly need, absolutely love and that work with what I have and my lifestyle.

 When I first got inspired to join this movement I searched for blogs about slow fashion, developing personal style, sewing and curating wardrobes.
 I tapped into the whole minimalist trend, and while I see how it goes hand in hand, I have a more eclectic colorful approach to fashion and can’t relate to a minimalist aesthetic.
 I wanted to read a blog about someones slow style journey from beginning to end.
 See what they owned, what they bought and where they bought it, how they put it together, what they were sewing…and I wanted them to have a style I could relate to with more than black and white with a pop of a trending color.
 I discovered lots of great sites, some of which I’m still reading, but none that truly blended all of these things together into one story.
 I decided to write the blog I’ve been wanting to read with my own unique voice and style.
 My hope is that in time others seeking this information will find me and be inspired like I was by those who paved the way before me.

-Since the key word here is slow, I won’t be pumping out content like a typical style blog.
-Instead, the series will unfold over time with posts about once a month in between writing about my other creative sewing projects.
+Since the key word here is slow, I won’t be pumping out content like a typical style blog, but do hope to share my journey with some consistency.
 Hope you enjoy reading!